kohlschutter/jdk.compiler.standalone/README.md

 ### Future enhancements

-Next up is adding support for the compiler in Java 21.
+- Next up is adding support for the compiler in Java 21.

-With a little bit of luck, we may be able to modify the compiler code enough so we can actually run it from Java 11.
+- With a little bit of luck, we may be able to modify the compiler code enough so we can actually run it from Java 11.

-We could even support multiple different compiler versions to run side-by-side in the same VM.
+- We could even support multiple different compiler versions to run side-by-side in the same VM.

-### Similar projects
+- By adding support for GraalVM native image, we could build `javac` binaries with custom configurations

-This approach may be used for other jdk-internal components as well.
+- This approach may be used for other jdk-internal components as well.

 If you have an idea, please reach out!

 ## Who